Early Learning Provider Requirements

-If the Department does not receive a renewal application within 30 days of the expiration date on the current certificate of registration, regional staff will contact the provider to determine if the provider intends to renew their certificate.
+If the department does not receive a renewal application within 30 days of the expiration date on the current certificate of registration, the regional staff will contact the provider to determine if the provider intends to renew their certificate.

 The process to receive a certificate of compliance will take longer as, when there is a complete renewal application from the operator, the Department must first conduct an inspection and determine compliance with the family child care regulations in Chapter 3290.

-Once the Department determines there is compliance with the regulations in Chapter 3290, they will issue a certificate of compliance.
+Once the department determines there is compliance with the regulations in Chapter 3290, it will issue a certificate of compliance.